 When I ask this, I’m checking to see if indigestion/heartburn might be an issue.
 I keep following with clarifying questions until I’m sure it’s not simply a sore throat.
 If I think it’s indigestion, I might try a digestive tonic.

 Remedies That May Help: Digestive tonic such as apple cider vinegar.

 Home Remedies For Stomach Aches

 According to Dr. Carolyn Dean, author of The Magnesium Miracle, low magnesium levels can slow down the bowels and cause constipation.
 Because it is not absorbed well via the digestive tract, so I’ve written a guide to choosing magnesium supplements.
 Since it is well-absorbed through skin, another option for improving magnesium levels with epsom salt baths or magnesium oil.

-Magnesium is also often referred to as the “Relaxation Mineral” and the “Ultimate Chill Pill” because of it’s ability to promote relaxation and help the body adapt to stress, which may be helpful if a stomach ache is due to emotional upset. (source 1, source 2) It’s also vital to other functions such as detoxification, sleep, and the creation of proteins – click here to learn more about the benefits of magnesium.
+Magnesium is also often referred to as the “Relaxation Mineral” and the “Ultimate Chill Pill” because of its ability to promote relaxation and help the body adapt to stress, which may be helpful if a stomach ache is due to emotional upset. (source 1, source 2) It’s also vital to other functions such as detoxification, sleep, and the creation of proteins – click here to learn more about the benefits of magnesium.

 May Be Helpful For: Constipation, Diarrhea, Gas/Bloating

 According to Harvard Health Publications, researchers at King’s College in London reviewed 14 well constructed studies and found that probiotics reduced “‘gut transit time’ by 12.4 hours, increased the number of weekly bowel movements by 1.3, and helped soften stools, making them easier to pass.”

 Several studies have also found probiotics to be helpful for infectious diarrhea / antibiotic associated diarrhea, and some studies related to IBS have concluded it is helpful for reducing gas and bloating. (source 1, source 2)